chiawase/chi-11ty/content/now.md

 - setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
 - I reaaally really want to make something like this but for my own life: [Life in Weeks](https://busterbenson.com/life-in-weeks)
 - maybe I can just make a reading list that has those manga links below within them and I can have a place where I could dump my thoughts on them.
+Same with games lol

 ### Games on my mind